puddingyd/lrs-ogm-series/README.md

 - **Consolidated breakpoint coordinates and ACMG classifications**:
   `data/breakpoint_coordinates.tsv`
 - **ClinVar**: 5 of the 14 variants (the 1 Pathogenic + 2 Likely pathogenic +
-  2 VUS) were submitted to ClinVar; the submission spreadsheet itself is not redistributed in this repository — accession numbers will be added to the published manuscript once curated by ClinVar.
+  2 VUS) were submitted to ClinVar; accession numbers will be added to the published manuscript once curated by ClinVar.
 - **Repository archive**: the public release accompanying the manuscript is archived at Zenodo and citable by DOI; the DOI is reported in the